 For example, you might want to start with dumbbell squats, doing as many as you can within 30 seconds, then briefly rest before repeating the exercise.
 Or perhaps you’d prefer jogging or briskly walking a treadmill, followed by 30 to 60 seconds of recovery time before repeating.

 In terms of timing your HIIT workout, you can do the traditional Tabata method for a total of four minutes, which involves eight rounds of 20 seconds of work and 10 seconds of recovery, or four rounds of 40 seconds of work and 20 seconds of recovery.

 However, before embarking on a HIIT workout regimen, consult with your physician.
 Also, as with any new exercise program, you should start slowly then gradually work your way up for maximum benefit – and so you don’t injure yourself.

 The exercise rehabilitation specialists at Lynx Healthcare use progressive strengthening exercises, as well as other techniques to reduce pain and help restore mobility following a disabling illness, surgery, or injury.
 We can advise you on whether a HIIT workout program is right for you.

 At Lynx Healthcare, we aim to provide the highest quality of care to get your body moving and functioning properly again.
 Learn more about our services, and how they may speed up your recovery, by contacting us.

-Call us at one of the Lynx Healthcare clinics in Oregon or Washington at (509) 591-0070, or contact our Spokane clinic at (509) 321-4575, to make an appointment.
+Call us at one of the Lynx Healthcare clinics in Washington at (509) 591-0070, or contact our Spokane clinic at (509) 321-4575, to make an appointment.
 You may also request an appointment online.
 We look forward to helping you lead a more active, vibrant life.